-- The organisers of any event and ESNZ and the agents, employees or representatives of these bodies will not be liable for any accident, loss, damage, injury or illness to horses, owners, riders, drivers, spectators, land or any other personal property whatsoever and howsoever that loss, damage, injury or illness may be caused. - 2.
-All officials at an event are acting on behalf of ESNZ and will not be personally liable for decisions they are required to make in accordance with the Constitutional Rules and Regulations - 3.
-For the purpose of Article 136, ESNZ national officials must be a minimum age of 18 and must be a financial member of ESNZ, as well as meeting any discipline requirements.
+- The organisers of any event and ESNZ and the agents, employees or representatives of these bodies will not be liable for any accident, loss, damage, injury or illness to horses, owners, riders, drivers, spectators, land or any other personal property whatsoever and howsoever that loss, damage, injury or illness may be caused. - All officials at an event are acting on behalf of ESNZ and will not be personally liable for decisions they are required to make in accordance with the Constitutional Rules and Regulations - 3.
+For the purpose of Article 136, ESNZ national and FEI officials must be a minimum age of 18 and must be financial members of their national federation, as well as meeting any discipline requirements.